Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

       'Not Found'
     ```

-1. Write a function called _isPrime_, which checks if a number is prime number.
+1. Write a function called _isPrime_, which checks if a number is a prime number.
-1. Write a functions which checks if all items are unique in the array.
+1. Write a functions which checks if all items in the array are unique.
 1. Write a function which checks if all the items of the array are the same data type.
-1. JavaScript variable name does not support special characters or symbols except \$ or \_.
-Write a function **isValidVariable** which check if a variable is valid or invalid variable.
+1. JavaScript variable names do not support special characters or symbols except \$ or \_.
+Write a function **isValidVariable** which check if a variable is valid or invalid.
-1. Write a function which returns array of seven random numbers in a range of 0-9.
+1. Write a function which returns an array of seven random numbers in a range of 0-9.
 All the numbers must be unique.

     ```js
     sevenRandomNumbers()
     [(1, 4, 5, 7, 9, 8, 0)]
     ```

-1. Write a function called reverseCountries, it takes countries array and first it copy the array and returns the reverse of the original array
+1. Write a function called _reverseCountries_ that takes a _countries_ array as parameter.
+First, it copies the array and then returns the reverse of the original array.

 🎉 CONGRATULATIONS ! 🎉